 COMPARET: “Way back in the old days, way, way back, Rife told me that the way he used to tune his instrument, which in those primitive days was, I guess, garbled.
 He would hook up headphones and turn the thing.
 He had a very keen musical sense of pitch and so on, and he would tune it in his headphones until he got the right pitch, and that was the frequency.”
 (1970’s Bertrand Comparet interview #89)

 We will now discuss Dr. Rife’s multi-stage-amplifier that he used with the Kennedy equipment.
 This was most likely a class A RC coupling cascade style amplifier.
 Daven Company started building this type of amplifier back in about 1925.
-Dr. Rife may have had Daven custom build his multi-stage-amplifier but we cannot be sure of this.
-The two photos below are Daven amplifiers.
+Dr. Rife may have had Daven custom build his multi-stage-amplifier, but we cannot be sure.
+The two photos, below, are Daven amplifiers.
 Both are three stage amplifiers.

 The Kennedy Receiver Model 110 only output about 1.5 to 3 volts.
 Dr. Rife needed to be able to amplify the signal to a high enough power level to make it effective.
 In the first three old lab photos below we see Dr. Rife’s multi-stage-amplifier.
 In the fourth photo, shown below, you can see the type of tubes he would have used in the early to mid 1920's.

 These tubes would have made it so Dr. Rife could amplify the signal from the Kennedy Receiver Model 110 to about 50 watts in multi-stages.
 If you look at the above three photos of Dr. Rife’s multi-stage-amplifier you will see five switches.
 These five switches (representing five-stages) made it so he could choose different power levels determined by how many stages of amplification he wanted to use.
 With this configuration he could have easily produced the 50 watts he said he used.
 This 50 watts, was the power level that was mentioned in the Rife CD's for this instrument.